fermyon/developer/content/spin/v2/cron-trigger.md

 ## Cron Trigger Expressions

 The expression is based on the crontab (cron table) syntax whereby each line is made up of 5 fields that represent the time to execute.

-Let's look at a time-based workload inside an application.
+Let's look at a time-based workload inside a Rust application.

 ## Installing the Cron Trigger Plugin